AliAkdurak/Fibonacci.Server/Readme.md

     - Definitely multi-thread
     - Thinking about a master monitor to see which process is doing calculation what F<sub>n</sub> so that we don't do double calculations
     - Must have some synchronised cache to see what values were calculated before.
     - Get the cache system injected so that we can use different ones?
-Could it be seperated.
+Could it be seperated?
   - Monitoring performance
     - Should have performance metrics counted.
-I don't know a C++ library for that will start with simple stopwatch.
+I don't know a C++ library for that.
+Will start with simple stopwatch.
 Checkout libraries if time permits.
     - Logging visibility ?
   - Fantasies
     - Make it microservice!